Select Edition

 "Because of our talent pool and massive community structures, we produce a lot of players who want to play and see themselves as professionals.
 Can we put a structure in place where we can accommodate a majority of them?
 I think yes.
 I think we have to look at the number of professional players we have, we have to look at the salaries and the salary caps.

-"At this moment in team players are liabilities in South Africa in rugby, not assets.
+"At this moment in teams players are liabilities in South Africa in rugby, not assets.
 The quicker we can have a proper transfer system in place - similar to what they do in football for example - the quicker we will resolve a lot of our other problems.

 "The players who go from a smaller union and move to a big union and there's no compensation for the smaller union.
-And for South African teams that [have] South African players that get contracted to international teams in France and Japan for example and the local provinces get no compensation for that.
+And for South African teams that [have] South African players that get contracted to international teams in France and Japan, for example, and the local provinces get no compensation for that.

 "I think those are the type of issues we still grapple with twenty years [30] after professional," said Oberholzer.

 Presenters Brenden Nel and Liam Del Carme questioned Oberholzer on various pressing issues, including SA Rugby’s proposed equity deal with the Ackerley Sports Group (ASG).
-Oberholzer emphasized the importance of this equity agreement to stabilize the game’s financial foundation, pointing to ASG as the preferred bidder due to its solid proposal.
+Oberholzer also emphasized the importance of this equity agreement to stabilize the game’s financial foundation, pointing to ASG as the preferred bidder due to its solid proposal.